UnlyEd/next-right-now-admin/README_DEPENDENCIES.md

 - [`prop-types`](https://www.npmjs.com/package/prop-types): Runtime type checking for React props and similar objects.

 > **N.B**: `react` and `react-dom` must always use the same version.

 ---

-## recompose

-> Used to compose multiple HOC together

-- [`recompose`](https://www.npmjs.com/package/recompose): Recompose is a React utility belt for function components and higher-order components.

----